Class of 2019

 The 2019 Oklahoma Hall of Fame Honorees are: James C. Day, Pond Creek; Tricia Everest, Oklahoma City; Gray Frederickson, Oklahoma City; John Herrington, Wetumka; Steve Largent, Tulsa; John T. Nickel, Muskogee; J.C.
 Watts, Jr., Eufaula; and Chief Allen Wright/Kiliahote, Mississippi/Boggy Depot, Choctaw Nation will be inducted posthumously.

-The 2019 Class will be formally inducted into the Oklahoma Hall of Fame on Thursday, November 21, in Oklahoma City.
+The 2019 Class was formally inducted into the Oklahoma Hall of Fame on Thursday, November 21, in Oklahoma City.
+Watch the show here!

-In addition, Presenters have been selected by the Inductees.
-The 2019 Oklahoma Hall of Fame Presenters are: Mike Cawley, Ardmore, presenting James C. Day; Christy Everest, Oklahoma City, presenting Tricia Everest; Francis Ford Coppola, San Francisco, CA, presenting Gray Frederickson; Bill Moore, Oklahoma City, presenting John Herrington; Tom Coburn, Tulsa, presenting Steve Largent; Dave Whitlock, Tahlequah, presenting John T. Nickel; Barry Switzer, Norman, presenting J.C.
+The 2019 Oklahoma Hall of Fame Presenters are: Mike Cawley, Ardmore, presenting James C. Day; Christy Everest, Oklahoma City, presenting Tricia Everest; Francis Ford Coppola, San Francisco, CA, presenting Gray Frederickson; Bill Moore, Oklahoma City, presenting John Herrington; Jim Zorn, Seattle, presenting Steve Largent; Dave Whitlock, Tahlequah, presenting John T. Nickel; Barry Switzer, Norman, presenting J.C.
 Watts, Jr.; Allen Wright will accept the honor on behalf of Chief Allen Wright (Kiliahote), who is being inducted posthumously.

 Being inducted into the Oklahoma Hall of Fame is Oklahoma's Highest Honor.
 Since the Oklahoma Hall of Fame’s inception in 1927, 698 accomplished individuals have received this commendation.
 The names of the Hall of Fame Members, as well as interactive exhibits and portraits of these individuals can be seen at the Gaylord-Pickens Museum.
 In addition, the Inductees are recognized on granite monuments in the Heritage Plaza at the Oklahoma State Fairgrounds.